-A new national interest assessment may be applied to transactions involving strategically important businesses, an overseas government investor or an area of specific national interest.
-This assessment only applies to some transactions, and is intended to be used rarely.
-The assessment will make sure that overseas investments in sensitive and high-risk assets are not contrary to New Zealand's national interests.
+A national interest assessment may be applied to transactions involving strategically important businesses, an overseas government investor, or an area of specific national interest.
+This assessment, which is applied infrequently, is designed to ensure that overseas investments in sensitive and high-risk assets are not contrary to New Zealand's national interests.